UBC-CIC/call-center-historical-audio-processing/docs/backend-README.md

-# E-Comm911 - Historical Audio Processing (Part 1)
+# Call Center - Historical Audio Processing (Part 1)

 ## Project Overview

-The first half of the E-Comm911 call center virtual assistant Proof of Concept - an application stack that transcribes audio files with Personally Identifiable Information (PII) removed, processes them, extracts keyphrases, receives their corresponding metadata from the frontend (i.e associated SOP and Jurisdiction), and then indexes the resulting processed transcripts into an Elasticsearch domain for future querying during ongoing calls.
+The first half of the Call Center Proof of Concept - an application stack that transcribes audio files with Personally Identifiable Information (PII) removed, processes them, extracts keyphrases, receives their corresponding metadata from the frontend (i.e associated SOP and Jurisdiction), and then indexes the resulting processed transcripts into an Elasticsearch domain for future querying during ongoing calls.
 This portion of